 I. Simplifying Memes for Impact

-One of our favourite techniques whenever we make a meme, take a screenshot, or edit anything else we make, is simplification.
+One of my favourite techniques whenever I make a meme, take a screenshot, or edit anything else I make, is simplification.
 Simplification in these contexts usually means reducing redundancy and the number of steps required to get the intended meaning across.
 With memes, this usually means:

 - making more references with fewer elements or components,